pylelab/USalign/readme.txt

-   2019/03/17: Added the -cp option for circular permutation 2019/03/27: Added the -mirror option for mirror structure alignment 2019/04/25: The RNA-align algorithm was published by Bioinformatics
+   2019/03/17: Added the -cp option for circular permutation 2019/03/27: Added the -mirror option for mirror structure alignment 2019/04/25: The RNA-align algorithm was published by Bioinformatics 2019/07/24: Fix bug in displaying matching residues.
+               Add GDT and MaxSub to TMscore program
 ===============================================================================

 =========================